Workflow Automation

 To use a variable in an action, it must be defined in the previous flows.

-When a variable is defined, it will be alive throughout the workflow execution.
+When a variable is defined, it remains available throughout the workflow execution.

 Variable types